Solid State Devices using NAND Flash, how they differ from Hard Drives, and how they affect file deletion and recovery

 High-use enterprise SSDs used to be the province of the SLC, with it's greater speed, endurance, reliability and read/write capabilities, MLC and TLC are gaining acceptance for enterprise use.
 The end-user consumer SSD market gets the cheaper higher capacity but slower and more fragile multiple level cells.

 Why is Nothing One?:

-Anyone still following this may have noticed a common factor in both single and multi-level cells, in that an empty page - where the floating gate has no charge - represents ones.
-Unlike HDDs, where any bit pattern can be written anywhere, a default logical state of ones is present on an SSD.
-This is because there is only one programming function on an individual cell, to move electrons across the floating gate.
-SLC flash cells can only be programmed to a state of zero, there is no ability to program a one.
+Anyone still following this may have noticed a common factor in both single and multi-level cells, in that an empty cell - where the floating gate has no charge - represents one.
+Unlike HDDs, where any bit pattern can be written anywhere, a default logical state of ones is present on an empty SSD page.
+This is because there is only one programming function on the cells, to move electrons across the floating gate.
+NAND flash cells can only be programmed to a state of zero, there is no ability to program a one.
 With multi-level calls the default is still one across all pages, but a logical one can be represented even after the cell has been programmed and there are electrons present across the gate.

 Ever since Fibonacci introduced the Hindu-Arabic numeral system with its concept of zero into European mathematics in 1202, the human mind associates zero with empty and one with full.
 To be empty and represent one is rather perplexing, and appears to be mainly from convention (an empty state could represent zero but would required inverters on the data lines).
 Possibly the circuitry is less complex, and possibly the ability of an empty cell to conduct a charge implies that it is a one.